user8595/minimal-cursor/README.md

 ### Miscellaneous Info

-This cursor was made over a year ago, or possibly much more earlier than that before. i've only made the git repository just now, even though it's already slightly complete and already ready to use.
+This cursor is actually an old project i made over a year ago. i've only made the git repository just now, even though it's already slightly complete and already ready to use.